-The selling stockholder identified in this prospectus, and any of its pledgees, donees, transferees or other successors in interest, may offer to sell up to an aggregate of 815,409 shares of common stock of Boston Properties, Inc. The selling stockholder may only offer the common stock for sale if it exercises its right to tender its units of Boston Properties Limited Partnership, our operating partnership, for cash, and we exercise our right to issue common stock to it instead of cash.
-We are filing the registration statement of which this prospectus is a part at this time to fulfill a contractual obligation to do so, which we undertook at the time of the original issuance of these units.
+The selling stockholders identified in this prospectus, and any of their pledgees, donees, transferees or other successors in interest, may offer to sell up to an aggregate of 16,796,118 shares of common stock of Boston Properties, Inc. The selling stockholders may only offer 14,212,577 shares of the common stock for sale if they exercise their right to tender units of Boston Properties Limited Partnership, our operating partnership, for cash, and we exercise our right to issue common stock to them instead of cash.
+We are filing the registration statement of which this prospectus is a part at this time to fulfill a contractual obligation to do so, which we undertook at the time of the original issuance of these shares and units.
 We will not receive any of the proceeds from the sale of the common stock by the selling stockholders but, in fulfillment of our contractual obligations, we are bearing the expenses of registration.